decentration/edgeware-node/Setting-up-monitoring.md

 Set up a Monit config to check the Edgeware service at 10-second intervals, restart if CPU > 90% for five checks (~50sec), and post events to mmonit.

-You should first provide a username and password.
-They should be the same as you have set for mmonit above, and they will be used BOTH to push data to mmonit, AND to allow other hosts to inspect the status of this node directly.
+If you are using mmonit, include the username and password you have set for mmonit above.
+Otherwise, you should remove the sections that use the username and password below:

 ```
 export USER=edgeware